B2B platform for digital goods

 How to Automate Digital Code Delivery

-Automating digital code delivery means replacing manual order processing with a pipeline: customer payment triggers an API call to your supplier, the supplier returns the code, and your system delivers it to the customer β€” all within seconds.
-The six components are: payment event listener, supplier API order call, code parsing from the response, customer delivery (email/page/message), webhook listener for async updates, and error handling for failed orders.
+Automating digital code delivery means replacing manual order processing with a pipeline: customer payment triggers an API call to your supplier, the supplier returns the code, and your system delivers it to the customer — all within seconds.
+The six components are: payment event listener, supplier API order call, code parsing from the response, customer delivery (email/page/message), async completion handling (polling or webhooks depending on supplier), and error handling for failed orders.

 How to Automate Digital Code Delivery